 The focus on curriculum development is always carefully designed to ensure coverage and progression.
 St Anne’s Catholic Primary School provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
 A primary focus of our curriculum is to raise aspirations, engender a sense of personal pride in achievement, provide a purpose and relevance for learning and ultimately to help every student to find strengths and interests.

 Sport has a very high profile so pupils at St Anne’s Catholic Primary School are introduced to a huge variety of activities.
 Traditional sports such as netball and football are complimented by cricket, athletics, tag rugby, dance, gymnastics, dodgeball and weekly swimming sessions.
-Giving sport a focus has engaged many children including children with SEN. In addition we host Commando Joes sessions one day per week, where children are encouraged to learn life skills such as teamwork, determination, perseverance and acceptance of winning/losing.
+Giving sport a focus has engaged many children including children with SEN. In addition we host Forest School sessions where children are encouraged to learn life skills such as teamwork, determination, perseverance and acceptance of winning/losing.
 The introduction of the Daily Mile has improved fitness levels in all pupils and we will continue to enhance this provision with more challenges, this academic year.

 St Anne’s Catholic Primary School provides the full core offer of extended school provision.
-To promote physical health and wellbeing, as well as increasing the love and curiosity of topics, a wide variety of clubs both after school hours and during lunch times are offered including multisport, tag rugby, cricket, games, Digital Leaders, Art & DT, ICT and story time.
+To promote physical health and wellbeing, as well as increasing the love and curiosity of topics, a wide variety of clubs both after school hours and at lunchtimes are offered including multisport, tag rugby, cricket, games, Digital Leaders, Art & DT, ICT and story time.

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review.
 The innovative practice across St Anne’s Catholic Primary School provides a strong foundation and allows opportunities for children to work in teams and develop social skills both indoors and out.
 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high-quality teaching, supported by targeted, proven interventions where appropriate.